hetu-script/hetu-script/docs/docs/docs/en-US/syntax/class/readme.md

   static fun greeting {
     print('hello!
 I\'m ' + name)
   }

+  // instance member
+  var x: num
+  var y: num
   // constructor with parameters construct (x: num, y: num) {
-    // use this to access instance members with same names this.x = x
+    // use this to access instance members shadowed by function parameters this.x = x
     this.y = y
   }
-  // method with return type
   fun meaning -> num {
     // when there's no shadowing, `this` keyword can be omitted return x * y